halforbit/data-stores/readme.md

 }
 ```

-This is an interface, with a `IDataStore<,>` property for each data store, decorated with **facet** attributes.
+This is an interface, with an `IDataStore<,>` property for each data store, decorated with **facet** attributes.
 These facets describe aspects of our data store.
 In this example:

 - `RootPath` declares that we want the data store to write to a local folder called `data`.
 - `JsonSerialization` declares that we want the data to be serialized using JSON.